openandclose/tosixinch/docs/topics.rst

 When ``--file`` is ``urls.txt`` (default), the toc ``url`` list is ``urls-toc.txt``.
-It is auto-generated, and always overwrites existing one.
-(It could be any other name,
+They can be other names,
-but here we will use just this name for explanation).
+but here, we only use them for explanation.

 Table of Contents adjustments are done simply by decreasing ``heading`` numbers.